Daniel-Ze/mapro/README.md

 ## Editing files in project folders

-Changing direcotories to add notes or todos can be tedious if you have to jump between projects.
-That's why I wrote mapro activate get to the project folders more easily.
+Changing directories to add notes or todos can be tedious if you have to jump between projects.
+That's why I wrote `mapro activate` get to the project folders more easily.

 ![](https://github.com/Daniel-Ze/mapro/blob/main/img/mapro_activate.gif)